Force of Law

 What is a Podcast?

 What is a podcast?
 I expect we all have our own slightly idiosyncratic answer to that question.
 For me, podcasts are defined partly by some software I use on my phone that regularly downloads audio files from various feeds, which I periodically listen to, often as I’m doing other things.
 Most of these recordings feature two or more people engaged in a long-form conversation.
 Some of these take the form of interviews, in which a regular host interviews a rotating series of guests.
 Others feature rotating subsets of the same group of hosts, talking together about various issues.
-A few shoes, like Hardcore History, are just long monologues, not so different from an audiobook.
+A few shows, like Hardcore History, are just long monologues, not so different from an audiobook.

 Bespoke Navigation